EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

     root@server:/var/canvas$  cp config/domain.yml.example config/domain.yml
     root@server:/var/canvas$  nano config/domain.yml

-Note that the optional files_domain field is required if you plan to host user-uploaded files and wish to be secure, or if you want to allow custom Javascript in custom themes. files_domain must be a different hostname from the browser's perspective, even though it can be the same Apache server, and even the same IP address.
+**Note:** The optional *files_domain* field is required if you plan to host user-uploaded files and wish to be secure, or if you want to allow custom Javascript in custom themes. *files_domain* must be a different hostname from the browser's perspective, even though it can be the same Apache server, and even the same IP address.

 ### Security configuration